What is Aphasia

 Imagine

-Suddenly you are transported to a foreign country where you can’t speak or understand the language.
-Your intellect intact, and with a clear knowledge of what you want to say, you have your thoughts, but can’t access the words to say or even write them.
+Suddenly you are transported to a foreign country where you can’t speak or understand the spoken or written language.
+Your intellect is intact, and you have a clear knowledge of what you want to say.
+You have your thoughts but can’t access the words to say or even write them.
 Words you hear or read appear unclear or without reference.
 “Why can’t I communicate?”

 What you have just imagined is what life is like for individuals with a communication disorder known as aphasia.
 Aphasia is the result of injury to the brain from stroke, tumor and other illnesses.
 A person with aphasia retains intelligence, but experiences difficulty in speaking, reading, writing, and understanding spoken language.